 Federal Housing Administration (or "FHA") loans are a popular mortgage choice for first-time homebuyers.
 That's because FHA loans have lower down payments and more flexible credit, income and asset requirements than conventional loans.

-Conventional loans often have higher credit scores compared to FHA loans.
+Conventional loans often have higher credit score requirements compared to FHA loans.
 You usually need to buy private mortgage insurance if you make a down payment of less than 20%.
 Lenders may want you to have a lower debt-to-income ratio (or "DTI") when you apply for a conventional loan.
 And conventional loans often have higher interest rates than FHA loans for homebuyers with less than perfect credit.

 FHA loan requirements for first time homebuyers